 Roses: Type And Pruning

-Large, many petalled, single or double flowers, usually alone and occasionally in clusters of three to five.
+Large, many-petalled, single or double flowers, usually alone and occasionally in clusters of three to five.
 Blooms are usually held singly on straight long stems that are good for cutting.
 Many are fragrant.
 Ideally used in formal rose beds.
 Always grafted, 60 to 125 cm tall.

 Sports or mutations of bush roses.
 The flowers may be single or double, of Hybrid Tea or Floribunda Type, according to parentage.
-The main shoots should be trained as horizontally as possible, resulting in growth of lateral branches.
-These laterals will grow to provide height and cover and it is here the flowers will be produced.
+The main shoots should be trained as horizontally as possible, resulting in the growth of lateral branches.
+These laterals will grow to provide height and cover, and it is here the flowers will be produced.

 Greatly under-valued and under-used.
 Modern shrub roses, derived in some cases from native roses that are free of disease and insect problems, are extremely hardy and require no special care.
-Some are as neat as Floribunda, with flowers as large as Hybrid Tea and many are fragrant.
+Some are as neat as Floribunda, with flowers as large as Hybrid Tea, and many are fragrant.
 Include shrub roses in the border with lilac, forsythia, and mock orange.
 As an informal flowering hedge or privacy screen, they are unsurpassed.
 The bright red fruits of some varieties add colour in the fall and winter.

 As soon as thawing permits, take away the evergreen boughs or remove the rose collars.
 Somewhat later, remove the soil and rough prune by cutting winter-killed tips down to the live wood.
 When the yellow flowers of Forsythia are in bloom, your roses should be showing signs of life.
 The buds should be swelling and quite obvious but showing no leaves.
-At this time, cut out all dead stems, twiggy growth and retain only three or four strong canes at the most.
+At this time, cut out all dead stems and twiggy growth and retain only three or four strong canes at the most.
 Cut these down to about 15 cm and cut within 6mm of an outward-facing bud.

 Pruning to Encourage Re-Flowering

 Observe the arrangement of the leaves on the rose stem.
-Under the flower will probably be a single leaf and then sets of leaves with three leaflets and then a series of leaves with five leaflets.
+Under the flower will probably be a single leaf and then sets of leaves with three leaflets, and then a series of leaves with five leaflets.
 Do not simply remove the dead flower, but cut quite low in the stem to the five-leaflet leaves.
 This form of pruning in mid-summer results in strong, vigorous, fast replacement of new blossoms and is practiced by the cut-flower rose trade.
 Remember to cut an outward-facing bud.
 The bud originates in the corner where the leaves emerge.